krystofkalhous/Git_Workflows_Project/gitflow.md

 - Feature branches are merged into this branch creating a preliminary version of an updated project
 - **Goal** - serves a role of accumulating feautures and preparing projects before release

+### Feature branches

+- Work in similar manner as in *Feature Branch Workflow*
+- Forked from develop branch and upon finishing are merged back into it
+- **Goal** - playing ground for developers for safe experimenting with new feautures

+### Release branch(es)
+- This branch is used to **prepare a new version of a project for release**
+- It is **forked from developed** and subsequently **merged into main**
+- On this branch no new features are introduced and only bug fixes and similar things are added
+- **Goal** - serves a role of a final preparation and refining of a new of version of a project